International

 Who is this program for?

-The program is intended for students who have completed their first year of studies and plan to study abroad for 3 to 12 months at one of IPU's partner universities.
+The program is intended for students who plan to study abroad for 3 to 12 months at one of IPU's partner universities.
 For Bachelor students interested in this option, it is recommended that they complete a stay abroad in their 5th or 6th semester of studies, while a study abroad in their 3rd or 4th semester is recommended for Master students.
 Other stays abroad are also possible; however they require more precise consultation and agreement.

 Important: Students who receive a scholarship for their stay abroad are required to complete at least 10 ECTS worth of courses at the host university!